-Mortgage insurance is one more reason to think twice before preparing your investments.
-If you are covered under mortgage insurance like Mortgage Reducing Term Assurance (MRTA) or Home Protection Scheme (HPS) for HDB properties, your loan will be paid off in situations like death, terminal illness, or disability.
-Thus, extra savings that you have accumulated at present will help to support yourself or your loved ones when it is needed the most.
+Mortgage insurance is another reason to think twice before prepaying your mortgage loan.
+If you are covered under mortgage insurance like Mortgage Reducing Term Assurance (MRTA) or Home Protection Scheme (HPS) for HDB properties, your outstanding home loan will be paid off in situations like death, terminal illness, or permanent disability.
+Thus, the extra savings you have accumulated will help you support yourself or your loved ones when needed.

 When you replace your existing home loan with a new home loan from another bank, it is called refinancing.
-In Singapore, home loan refinancing is a quite popular financial move by borrowers, mostly after the lock-in period of the existing home loan.
-While refinancing, you have an option to change to another home loan with a shorter loan tenure or reducing your interest rates.
+In Singapore, home loan refinancing is quite a popular financial move by borrowers, mostly after the lock-in period of the existing housing loan.
+When you opt for refinancing, you can switch to another home loan with a shorter loan tenure or reduced interest rate.

-Let’s use the same example as earlier where you have an outstanding mortgage of $500,000 at an interest rate of 2.5% and a remaining tenure of 20 years.
+Let’s consider the example used above, where you have an outstanding mortgage of $500,000 with Bank A at an interest rate of 2.5% and a remaining tenure of 20 years.
 Your monthly instalment would thus be $2,649.

-You choose to refinance to Bank B with a lower interest rate of 1.80% keeping the remaining tenure the same at 20 years.
-Your monthly instalment would then be $2,482.
+If you choose to refinance with Bank B offering a lower interest rate of 1.8%, keeping the remaining tenure the same at 20 years, your monthly instalment would be $2,482.

-The monthly savings you will enjoy would be around $167.
-Over the 20 year tenure, your total savings would then be $40,080.
+You will enjoy a monthly saving of around $167.
+Over a loan tenure of 20 years, your total savings would then be $40,080.